'Be Toadally Sure'

 Interactive image © stu nicholls - CSS play; Photo © Jono Hooper 2013

-It must be stressed however that cane toads pose a far less serious threat to native frogs and other wildlife.
+It must be stressed, however, that cane toads pose a far less adverse threat to native frogs and other wildlife than commonly believed.
 Land clearing and habitat degradation are far more threatening processes.

-Remember, it is cruel and inhumane to hit, kick, club, stab or spray Dettol onto toads as this causes unnecessary stress and a slow and painful death.
+Remember, it is cruel and inhumane to hit, kick, club, stab or spray Dettol onto toads, as this causes unnecessary stress and a slow, cruel and painful death.

 Remember, 'be toadally sure'.
 If in doubt, leave it out!